-Healthy diet may help prevent recurrent heart attacks, strokesDecember 3rd, 2012 in Cardiology /
+Healthy diet may help prevent recurrent heart attacks, strokesDecember 3, 2012 in Medicine & Health / Cardiology

 If you have cardiovascular disease, a heart-healthy diet may help protect you from recurrent heart attacks and strokes, according to new research in the American Heart Association journal Circulation.